nadavmatalon/sudoku/README.md

 The code offers the following main UI functions:<br/>
 (see the [How to Install and Run Locally](#how-to-install-and-run-locally) section below for a detailed account of the code's classes and methods):
-* Creating a new Soduko grid (empty or with an uploaded puzzle)
+* Creating a new Soduko grid (empty or with a new puzzle)
-* Generating new puzzles  - difficulty levels ranging from 'Very Easy' to 'Very Hard' (1-5)
+* Uploading new puzzles - difficulty levels ranging from 'Very Easy' to 'Very Hard' (1-5)
-* Uploading a puzzle to the grid
-* Printing the grid in terminal
+* Printing the grid's current state in the terminal
 * Generating a complete solution for the puzzle